FAPA Restraining Orders In Oregon

 If any of these points are concerning to you, you are in the right frame of mind, because they should be concerning.
 It is not uncommon for people to obtain restraining orders against someone as leverage in a divorce or custody dispute.
 Sometimes people are dishonest and fabricate stories to obtain them.
 Our office has many years of experience protecting people against these exact circumstances.

-Restraining Order Hearings
+Oregon Restraining Order Hearing

 The restraining order hearing takes place after a request for a hearing has been filed.
 This is the most important part of the restraining order process.
 If you need a restraining order, you have the burden of proving you need it.
 If you are fighting one, you still need to do the best job possible presenting evidence to show that it should be dismissed.
 You get one chance.
 This is why calling our office to discuss your specific situation is so important.
 We have to make decisions as soon as possible to make sure you are protected.